Paediatric Gait Exoskeleton

 If you have any question regarding this product, please send us your query to email@example.com

 The ATLAS exoskeleton has been clinically demonstrated mainly in patients with Muscular Atrophy type II, although it has also been tested in patients with spinal cord injury and other myopathies.

 The child’s weight must be less than 40 kg, and the height must be between 80cm and 1.4m.
 This height usually corresponds to children between 4 and 12 years old.
 Please check limb length limits in the product brochure.

 Joint limitations of more than 20º in the hip or knee, cognitive alteration that prevents following simple commands or communicating basic needs, skin alteration in the lower limbs or thorax, recent bone fractures, osteoporosis, cardiac, infectious or other diseases that make it impossible to do low-intensity physical exercise.

-The market launch of the ATLAS 2030 exoskeleton is estimated for the second half of 2020.
-It will be sold exclusively to hospitals and physiotherapy centres, not to individuals.
+The market launch of the ATLAS 2030 exoskeleton is estimated by the end of 2020.
+It will be sold exclusively to healthcare professionals, hospitals and physiotherapy centres, not to patients.
 It is possible at this time to make a reservation, which includes a free demonstration at our Marsi Care center.
 If you are interested in booking the Atlas Pediatric Exo please fill out the form below.

 Envio de solicitud

 A través del formulario online de Marsi Care.